-The Paint Stewardship Program allows homeowners and businesses to bring their leftover paint and many types of stains, varnishes and aerosols to the many collection points across the province.
-At the launch of the paint recycling program on April 1, 2009, there were 46 paint drop-off depots available to accept paint under the program.
-As of December 31, 2014 there were 60 drop-off depots.
-The number of drop-off depots shows that the program continues to provide accessibility for paint recycling throughout the province.
+The Paint Stewardship Program allows homeowners and businesses to bring their leftover paint and many types of stains, varnishes, and aerosols to the many collection depots across the province.
+At the launch of the paint recycling program on April 1, 2009, there were 46 paint collection depots accepting paint under the program.
+As of December 31, 2015 there were 63 collection depots.
+The number of collection depots shows that the program continues to provide accessibility for paint recycling throughout the province.
 It makes it easy for all New Brunswickers to become involved in protecting the environment by recycling their unused paint.